stateful/runme/README.md

 > Discover and run code snippets directly from your markdown files, e.g. runbooks, docs, or READMEs (defaults to local `README.md`).

-[Runme](https://runme.dev) bridges the gap between workflow documentation and task definitions required to develop locally and execute runbooks.
-It allows project contributors to execute instructions step-by-step, checking intermediary results as they go, to ultimately complete and verify the desired results.
+[Runme](https://runme.dev) is a tool that makes runbooks actually runnable, making it easier to follow step-by-step instructions.
+Users can execute instructions, check intermediate results, and ensure the desired outputs are achieved.
+Authors can create predefined golden paths and share them with others.
+Runme combines the guardrails of a pipeline with the flexibility of scripting, where users can check intermediary results before moving on.

 Runme achieves this by literally running markdown (ubiquitous for docs inside repos).
-More specifically Runme runs your fenced code blocks (shell, bash, zsh).
-Keep using your language platform's task definitions (Makefile, Gradle, Grunt, NPM scripts, Pipfile or Deno tasks, etc), let Runme worry about how to execute them.
+More specifically, Runme runs your commands inside your fenced code blocks (shell, bash, zsh).
+It's 100% compatible with your programming language's task definitions (Makefile, Gradle, Grunt, NPM scripts, Pipfile or Deno tasks, etc.).
+Runme persists your runbooks in markdown, which your docs are likely already using.

 <p align="center">
   <img src="./.github/images/hello-world.gif" />